-Online PIN: The terminal sends the encrypted PIN that has been entered on the terminal's pad for verification to the issuer.

-On Device CVM: Mobile payment apps such as Google Pay, Samsung Pay, or Apple Pay provide the possibility of authenticating the cardholder on the device.
-Typically, they use a fingerprint reader or face recognition for this purpose.

-Paper Signature: The cardholder signs the purchase receipt (digital or printed on paper) and the cashier checks the signature against the signature on the back of the card.
+- Online PIN: The terminal sends the encrypted PIN that has been entered on the terminal's pad for verification to the issuer. - On Device CVM: Mobile payment apps such as Google Pay, Samsung Pay, or Apple Pay provide the possibility of authenticating the cardholder on the device.
+Typically, they use a fingerprint reader or face recognition for this purpose. - Paper Signature: The cardholder signs the purchase receipt (digital or printed on paper) and the cashier checks the signature against the signature on the back of the card.
 Modern payment terminals often provide touch screens

 Figure 3: Overview of the card-terminal interaction during a Mastercard contactless transaction, where the PDOL and the CDOL1 typically include transaction data, such as the Unpredictable Number (UN), the amount, and the Terminal Verification Results (TVR).
-Notation: || is the concatenation operator; h is the SHA-1 hash function; h is a key derivation function; h (h is a key derivation function; h is the card, the issuer, and the Certificate Authority, respectively; h is a flag that indicates whether the terminal requests Combined Dynamic Data Authentication (CDA); h is the signature on h with the key h; h is a keyed MAC on h with the key h; and h and h are the corresponding bitwise operators.
+Notation: || is the concatenation operator; h is the SHA-1 hash function; KDF is a key derivation function; (privC,pubC), (privI,pubI), and (privCA,pubCA) are the private/public key pairs of the card, the issuer, and the Certificate Authority, respectively; b{CDA} is a flag that indicates whether the terminal requests Combined Dynamic Data Authentication (CDA); $sign_k(m)$ is the signature on m with the key k; $MAC_k(m)$ is a keyed MAC on m with the key k; and AND and OR are the corresponding bitwise operators.
 Here we have highlighted in red the data objects that the attacker modifies.